-What happens if I miss a market day?
+What happens if I miss a share pick up?
 We encourage our members to visit the farm each week during market hours to pick up items for their share, but understand that commitment is not always possible.
 Members are encouraged to send a friend or neighbor to pick up their share on weeks when they cannot make it to the farm.

-Unclaimed MarketShares will be donated at the end of the evening and points from that share cannot be rolled over.
+Unclaimed shares will be donated at the end of the evening.

 What happens if there is a terrible storm this season or bad disease?
 As members of the farm community, shareholders assume the risk of farming.
 In cases of bad weather (drought, floods, storms), disease, pests, and other unexpected challenges, there may be shortages in farm products or a lack of diversity.
 The farmers will do their VERY BEST to deliver high-quality farm products in their full value each week.
 We are part of a large network of local growers that we are happy to work with to fill in gaps in our growing schedule, to the best of our ability.